 The leaves of Rapanea melanophloeos are dark green, although much sunlight upon them in the photo might cause doubt about that.
-Some gland dots upon the surfaces and lateral veins ascending slightly from the midribs are visible.
+Some gland dots occur upon the surfaces and lateral veins ascend slightly from the midribs.

 The bigger veins of R. melanophloeos protrude on the lower leaf surfaces only.
+The lower surfaces are paler.
 The leaf margins are rolled under, while some leaves are wavy.
-The lower leaf surfaces are paler.

 Young leaves are purplish red, like the thin upper stems or some of the short leaf petioles.
-Stems become paler as they grow thicker, remaining smooth, but usually with conspicuous lenticels scattered along the surface, not clearly visible in the photo (Coates Palgrave, 2002; Pooley, 1993).
+Stems become paler as they grow thicker, remaining smooth, but usually with conspicuous lenticels scattered along the surface (Coates Palgrave, 2002; Pooley, 1993).